 For those considering a sailboat, I shall be so bold as to suggest a power

 boat (small!) might be an alternative worth considering.
-You'll be afloat and the view
+You will be afloat and the view

 The same sights are seen from the

 aft deck of my 23'er as from the mega-million dollar yacht nearby.

 Frankly my view is probably better because I can anchor closer to

 A dolphin is swimming just off the transom of Seaweed.